jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

   self-made configurator.
 In this case the order of configurator application might play a role, which can be influenced by overriding the `order()` method of a configurator.

+## Domain and Domain Context

+Until now you have seen two ways to specify which arbitraries will be created for a given parameter:

+- Annotate the parameter with `@ForAll("providerMethod")`.
+- Register a global arbitrary provider that will be triggered by a known parameter signature.

+In many cases both approaches can be tedious to set up or require constant repetition of the same annotation value.
+There's another way that allows you to collect a number of arbitrary providers (and also arbitrary configurators) in a single place, called a `DomainContext` and tell a property method or container to only use providers and configurators from those domain contexts that are explicitly stated in a `@Domain` annotation.

+TO BE CONTINUED...

+### Domain example: American Addresses

+Let's say that US postal addresses play a crucial role in the software that we're developing.
+That's why there are a couple of classes that represent important domain concepts:
+`Street`, `State`, `City` and `Address`.
+Since we have to generate instances of those classes for out properties, we collect all arbitrary provision code in a class...

 ## Implement your own Arbitraries and Generators